Sudden Acute Finger, Hand, And Wrist Injuries

-People involved in a greatly increased level of physical activity such as long-distance runners or new military recruits can develop chronic compartment syndrome.
-Symptoms are less sudden, less severe, and often improve with rest.
+People involved in a significantly increased level of physical activity, such as long-distance runners or new military recruits, can develop chronic compartment syndrome.

 Anyone with a finger, hand, or wrist injury should immediately seek medical attention.
-Time is of the essence as the potential for permanent damage and destructive injury increases greatly when medical attention is delayed.
+Time is of the essence as the potential for permanent damage.
+Destructive injury increases significantly when medical attention is delayed.
 Cuts and hand injuries need advanced treatment to prevent infection or loss of function, regardless of size.

-Injuries to the hand with the following symptoms generally require emergency medical attention:
+Injuries to the hand with the following symptoms generally need emergency medical attention: